mahmoudparsian/big-data-mapreduce-course/web_docs/required_books.md

-# Required Books and Papers
+# Required Books, Papers, and Tutorials

 ------